 The au pair will be a friendly, helpful presence in the home and sometimes a tutor for the kids.
 But there are other benefits to the host family as well.
 Having an au pair living in their home is a great chance for a family to expand their horizons and have new experiences.

 An au pair is someone from another country who is living with you and spending time with your family.
-If your children are young, the au pair can be a great resource for discovering other cultures and traditions.
+If your children are young, an au pair can be a great resource for discovering other cultures and traditions.

 Even if your children are a bit older, the au pair will still be a great source of different perspectives and life experiences.